 This Amendment No. 1 includes historical audited combined financial statements of the Studio Business, which were prepared on a "carve-out" basis and derived from Lionsgate's consolidated financial statements and accounting records.
 These combined financial statements reflect the Studio Business's combined historical financial position, results of operations and cash flows as they were historically managed in accordance with U.S. GAAP.
-The combined financial statements may not be indicative of the Studio Business's future performance and do not necessarily reflect what the financial position, results of operations and cash flows operated as an independent, publicly traded company during the periods presented.
+The combined financial statements may not be indicative of the Studio Business's future performance and do not necessarily reflect what the financial position, results of operations and cash flows would have been had the Studio Business operated as an independent, publicly traded company during the periods presented.